 Growers and their nutritionists also should consider the nutritional profile of any haylage they're incorporating in the ration.
 Does it provide enough energy that they can chop at a lower height without impacting animal performance?

-A grower who needs tonnage but is dealing with low NDFD can benefit from DuPont Pioneer fiber technology.
-Using Pioneer® inoculant 11CFT can uncouple lignin in the fiber that binds cellulose and hemicellulose, making these fiber sources more digestible.
+A grower who needs tonnage but is dealing with low NDFD can benefit from Pioneer fiber technology.
+Using Pioneers® inoculant 11CFT can uncouple lignin in the fiber that binds cellulose and hemicellulose, making these fiber sources more digestible.

 "Growers need to pay attention to their fields and understand how weather impacts NDFD and starch levels," Hageman says.
 "They can make appropriate plans to manage their forage crops to get the most of the nutrients available."